maheha/NGO-GRC-Toolkit/README.md

 ## License

 This project is open-source and released under the GNU General Public License v3.0.
-The full license text is available in the comment block at the top of the `toolkit.html` file.

 ## Contact